-- Another fun exercise might be to sit down with my spouse and children and work on these together from time to time so I not only have individual beliefs, values, etc., but so we have shared interests.
+- Another fun exercise might be to sit down with your spouse and children and work on these together from time to time so I not only have individual beliefs, values, etc., but so we have shared interests.
 Even children can work out some of these principles at their own state of awareness and level of understanding.
 For example, don’t you wish you had learned some of these principles when you were in elementary, middle, and high school?
 What we’re generally taught in school helps us make a living; these principles help us make a life!

 - Make it a habit to read books about these principles.
 At your local library, often you can find great DVD’s or CD’s that teach many of these principles.
 Keep a file of newspaper and magazine articles you read about these principles.